Icear/PRTS/README.md

 ### Set up template

-The script comes with preset template working on 1920x980 resolution
+The script comes with preset template working on 1920x980 resolution at Chinese server

-If you need the script to work on other resolution, you can use 'GenerateTemplate.py' script to generate new template for your resolution
+If you need the script to work on other resolution or other language server, you can use 'GenerateTemplate.py' script to generate new template for your resolution
 - change the target template name you want to generate at the end line of 'GenerateTemplate.py'
 - execute it
 - it will automatically take an screenshot from your device and show up
 - find the template location, click the top left corner then click the bottom right corner and close the window
 - cutted template should show up in a new poped window and automatically save around the script
 - move it to the template folder
 - you are good to go

 ## Usage